clovis-p/mandelbrot-mapper/README.md

 * Minus key (-) : zoom out
 * ESC key : quit

+## Performance
-Rendering is pretty slow as it is only done with the CPU.
-I'm getting 1 to 15 frames per second on my machine, depending on the resolution and the complexity of what is currently being rendered.
+Expect anywhere between 0.2 to 30fps depending on the resolution, your hardware and the complexity of what is being rendered.
+There is no GPU acceleration.

 ## Screenshots
 ![Screenshot](https://raw.githubusercontent.com/clovis-p/mandelbrot-mapper/main/screenshot.png)